pematon/adminer/docs/configuration.md

 Default value: `[]`

-List of databases to hide from the UI or a `__system` keyword to hide all system databases.
+List of databases to hide from the UI.
+Value `__system` will be expanded to all system databases for the current driver.

 ❗️Warning: Access to these databases is not restricted.
 They can be still selected by modifying URL parameters.